asllop/OpenAVT-iOS/README.md

 In OpenAVT the central concept is the **Instrument**, implemented in the class `OAVTInstrument`.
 An instrument contains a chain of objects that captures, processes and transmits data from a multimedia player.
 Each of these three steps is represented by:

 - **Trackers**: classes conforming to `OAVTTrackerProtocol`, used to captured data from a specific player.
+A tracker also keeps its state, an instance of `OAVTState`.

 - **Hub**: class conforming to `OAVTHubProtocol`, used to process the data captured by a tracker.
-A hub also keeps a state, an instance of `OAVTState`.

 - **Metricalc**: class conforming to `OAVTMetricalcProtocol`, used to calculate metrics.
 This step is optional.